MartinSVK12/sunlite/README.md

 # CraftVM

-A language virtual machine inspired by the JVM written in Kotlin.
+A custom Lox interpreter with several additional features (and in the future, also a language virtual machine) written in Kotlin.

 Why?
 For fun.